Discount Grocers Aldi And Lidl Give U.S. Stores A Run For Their Money

 It's 6:30 a.m. on a Thursday in September, about an hour until the grand opening of a Lidl grocery store in Manassas, Va.
 A small line is queued along a squat building — at first glance, maybe a car dealership, if it were designed by Ikea.
 A few people at the front of the line shake their heads when asked whether they'd heard of a Lidl — pronounced"Lee-dle" — before this one arrived.
 It's the German newcomer's 30th U.S. location.

 Rose and Roy Spilman camped overnight to be the first customers.
 Or, rather, Rose sat in line while Roy slept in the car — this is very much Rose's thing.
-"She's professional," says third-in-line Melissa Johnson.
+"She's professional," says third in line Melissa Johnson.
 "Her Krispy Kreme story is epic."
 Last year, Rose spent three days staking out a spot to win a free year's supply of doughnuts for her children and grandchildren.

-Johnson and Spilman had met before; naturally, in another line to another grocery store: It was the grand re-opening of a local Aldi, Lidl's compatriot and main rival, and the two women's favorite place to shop.
+Johnson and Spilman had met before; naturally, in another line to another grocery store: It was the grand reopening of a local Aldi, Lidl's compatriot and main rival, and the two women's favorite place to shop.

 Aldi and Lidl, in industry speak, are called deep discounters.
 They offer a limited assortment at very low prices — think large eggs on sale for 49 cents a dozen — keeping costs down with a mix of tactics for efficiency.
-If the U.S. grocery industry is in the middle of a price war, Aldi and Lidl are at the frontline.
+If the U.S. grocery industry is in the middle of a price war, Aldi and Lidl are on the front line.

 Growing footprint

 Competition has been intense among U.S. grocers.
 Companies are trying to figure out the role of technology in our shopping habits, and Amazon is ever the elephant in the room, now in possession of Whole Foods.
 And the pressure to compete on price is always there.
 In fact, prices have been falling quite a bit.
-Analysts often cite two major factors: A long period of food deflation, and stepped-up competition from Aldi and Lidl.
+Analysts often cite two major factors: a long period of food deflation, and stepped-up competition from Aldi and Lidl.

 Aldi is an old-timer that's been in the U.S. since the 1970s, approaching 1,700 stores.
 The company has now pledged $5 billion to renovate existing stores and grow to a total of 2,500 locations by 2022 — which would make it second only to Walmart and Kroger.

-Lidl began spreading along the East Coast in June, reached 30 storefronts in mid-September.
-It aims for a total of 100 by the mid-2018 — presumably expanding further, if at a slower pace, after that.
+Lidl began spreading along the East Coast in June, reaching 30 storefronts in mid-September.
+It aims for a total of 100 by mid-2018 — presumably expanding further, if at a slower pace, after that.

 Both stores are known particularly for private-brand, or store-label, products.
 Jim Hertel, senior vice president at food retail consultancy Inmar Willard Bishop Analytics, says that allows these grocers to offer customers savings of about 35-40 percent compared with other supermarkets.
 A limited stock goes into these discount stores, which are very compact and value efficiency above frills.

-Some industry watchers predict that over the next few years, the deep-discount grocery business will grow five times faster than traditional stores — in part because Americans are becoming more comfortable with private-brand groceries.
+Some industry watchers predict that over the next few years, the deep-discount-grocery business will grow five times faster than traditional stores — in part because Americans are becoming more comfortable with private-brand groceries.

-"We have been involved in being a low-price leader since day one," says Scott Patton, vice president of corporate buying at Aldi.
+"We have been involved in being a low-price leader since Day 1," says Scott Patton, vice president of corporate buying at Aldi.
 "Because of the way we structure our business ... we are comfortable that we will come out as a leader in the price war.
 The market will ultimately decide how long it can go" down in price.

 Pursuit of efficiency

-Inside the brand-new Lidl in Virginia, Roy and Rose Spilman slowly fill up their cart: several fresh pineapples at 89-cents a pop, high-pulp orange juice for less than $2.
+Inside the brand-new Lidl in Virginia, the Spilmans slowly fill up their cart: several fresh pineapples at 89 cents a pop; high-pulp orange juice for less than $2.
 Roy offers up some strawberries for $1.89, but Rose is eagle-eyed: "Aldi's was $1.77."

-She picks up an unexpected find: a cheap stepping stool from the "Lidl Surprises" section.
+She picks up an unexpected find: a cheap stepstool from the "Lidl Surprises" section.
 "It was something I was going to build for her, but haven't gotten around to it," Roy says, with a sly thumbs-up.

-Meanwhile, Johnson emerges at the checkout with an almost-empty cart.
-She says she enjoyed being in the Lidl — "Aldi is a bit more factory-esque" — but she wasn't fully sold on the price comparison to her favorite store.
-More importantly, she's got a houseful of kids for whom the Lidl brand is untested.
+Meanwhile, Johnson emerges at the checkout with an almost empty cart.
+She says she enjoyed being in the Lidl — "Aldi is a bit more factoryesque" — but she wasn't fully sold on the price comparison to her favorite store.
+More important, she has a houseful of kids for whom the Lidl brand is untested.
 "I'll be back, though," she says.
 "I'll bring my crew — I'll let them decide."

 Both German chains feature compact stores — Aldis, for example, are around 12,000 square feet on average — staffed by a few employees at a time.